SSHRC Partnership Grants - Stage 1

 |September – December||

 For Western applicants, Western research can provide services and supports to strengthen your proposal as it is developed, including editorial review and written feedback.
 Western Research will work closely with you and identify the support you require, and a suitable timeline in order to provide those services.
-Please contact Elizabeth Russell-Minda to discuss timing.
+Contact Deanne van Tol, Research Development Officer, to discuss the timelines.